A Practical Electric Car

 Gator asked:

-We all know that still need gasoline to be completely dependable.
+We all know that hybrid cars still need gasoline to be completely dependable.
 Electric cars on the other hand, suffer from short range and require significant amounts of time to recharge their batteries.
 So what’s the answer?
 It’s really quite simple, a “modulized” electric car.

 How can the above scenario become reality?
-What if each new electric vehicle automatically came with two full ?
+What if each new electric vehicle automatically came with two full size batteries?
 One is always in the car and a second in a charging rack anywhere in the country.
 If all the batteries were standardized to fit every type of vehicle, we could simply them as needed with any other charged battery out there. could have racks upon racks of batteries being charged as they are swapped out.
 If we had 200 million cars on the road, there would be 400 million batteries to keep them moving.
 We could pay a nominal recharge fee to the each time we took one.

 Currently most of our electrical energy comes from burning coal.
 Fortunately the US happens to have enormous quantities under its soil.
 Power plants are currently using this resource along with cleaner burning technologies.
 It would not be practical to expect a “coal-burning car” to utilize coal cleanly, but a large power plant could.
 Converting this black energy to run electric vehicles would certainly help improve the environment and get us completely off imported oil.
 We could also install solar panels all over the exterior of these electric cars to help use a little of that, “green” free energy from the sun.
 Every little bit helps and it would have an immediate positive impact on our wallets.
 Just think, when your car is sitting in the driveway all day, it’s actually gaining fuel.